God Uses Opposition! January 23, 2024

 Consider the early church.
 God used three forms of intense opposition to carry the gospel into the all the world:

 It is easy to let the wickedness, uncertainty, opposition, and chaos around you dictate your perspective.
-Let the people of God never forget that their Redeemer is “able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us” (Eph.
-3:20).
+Let the people of God never forget that their Redeemer is “able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us” (Ephesians 3:20).
 This is a time for great expectancy.
 Matthew Henry wrote, “Adversaries and opposition do not break the spirits of faithful and successful ministers, but only enkindle their zeal, and inspire them with fresh courage.

 Allow God to use what appears to be a hindrance to launch His great work into new heights of glory.
 He is able.
 He is willing.
 We must stop whining and start winning.
 We must not limit God; He will use opposition for His glory.
 Let us say with the Apostle Paul, “Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen” (Eph.
 3:21).